joeireland/iot-greentech-workshop/Workshop3-rules.md

    ![Configure Action](images/create-makecall-rule-done.png)
   - Once the rule indicates it's enabled you may test it (refresh your browser until it indicates "enabled").
-  - Test the rule by turning the angle sensor.
-When the angle sensor is > 95 your cell phone will ring and when answered will play a message.
+   - Test the rule by turning the angle sensor until its value is under 32.
+   - Once under 32 your cell phone will ring and when answered will play a message.